Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

-## SQL access control exercises
+# SQL access control exercises

 > [!IMPORTANT]
-> Please submit this exercise as a `access-control-exercise-YOURFAMILYNAME.sql` file to Moodle.
+> Please submit this exercise as a `access_control_exercises_YOURFAMILYNAME.sql` file to Moodle.
 If pair work, then both students submit the file with two family names in the file name.

-## Objectives

-To familiarize yourself with the basics of SQL access control with database users, database roles and privileges.
+The objective of this exercise is to familiarize yourself with the basics of SQL access control with database users, database roles and privileges.
+Use this week's lesson slides as materials.

 ## Instructions